ErikWe/sharp-measures/README.md

 ### Functionality

 SharpMeasures consists of two main components: quantities and units.
 A quantity represents a scalar magnitude (or multiple, for vectors), and is not expressed in any particular unit - rather, they are always expressed in a default unit (typically SI units).
 A specific unit is only applied when constructing a quantity, or when accessing the magnitude of a quantity.

 Dimensional analysis is not performed when evaluating mathematical expressions, which means that mathematical operations require all involved quantities (even intermediate) to be explicitly implemented in SharpMeasures.
+If this is not the case, a catch-all quantity `Unhandled` will be the result of the operation - which will need to be explicitly convert to the desired type.
+Currently, the set of supported operations is fairly limited - so this issue will be encountered relatively often if moderately complex or uncommon expressions are used.

 ## Source Generator [![NuGet version (SharpMeasures.Generators)](https://img.shields.io/nuget/v/SharpMeasures.Generators.svg?style=plastic)](https://www.nuget.org/packages/SharpMeasures.Generators/)